jsharp83/MetalCamera/README.md

 The main goal of this repository is to provide an interface and test performance to develop and apply it to actual services more easily when you have an idea about image processing and machine learning in the iOS environment.

+At this stage, I'm developing to provide the following functions simply.
+* Camera input/output Handling
+* Save image frame to video
+* Basic image processing and filter
+* Download and processing CoreML model
+* Visualize result of CoreML model
+* Benchmark algorithm.

 There are still a lot of bugs and many things to implement, but I created a repository because I wanted to develop camera and vision feature in iOS with many people.